 Nearby, Nerstrand Big Woods State Park has 13 miles of hiking trails and is best known for its splendid display of spring ephemerals and for fall colors.

 From downtown Northfield, take Division Street (Minnesota 246) south for about 11 miles to County Road 40 and into the park, 507-333-4840.

 Division Street is lined with interesting shops and cafes.

-In the Archer House, Bittersweet serves soups, sandwiches and pastries.
-In the river level, the Tavern serves breakfast, lunch and dinner.
+On the Archer House's river level, the Tavern serves breakfast, lunch and dinner.

 Accommodations: The historic Archer House River Inn has 36 individually decorated rooms, some with two beds, and has shops and restaurants under the same roof.
 800-247-2235.

 The Magic Door B&B is an 1899 Victorian on four blocks from downtown.
 Its three rooms are very attractive, especially the Summer Suite, which